KeturahDev/AnimalShelterApi/README.md

 Currently there's no known bugs.

 ## Contact Info
 Currently there's no known bugs, however, if there are any issues running this website I would love feedback!
-Please email us at
+Please email me at
 * keturah.dev@gmail.com.
-* jamisoncozart@gmail.com
-*

 ## License

 Licensed under the MIT license.

-&copy; 2020 Keturah Howard, Jamison Cozart, Dusty McCord, Zakkrey Short.
+&copy; 2020 Keturah Howard.